AP Interview: LA mayor could curb travel if virus cases soar

 LOS ANGELES (AP) — Los Angeles Mayor Eric Garcetti said Monday that he’s encouraged by a slowing rate of corornavirus infections but warned that City Hall could expand restrictions on public and business activity if the numbers suddenly take a turn for the worse.

-In an interview with The Associated Press, Garetti said the possibilities include requiring people to stay mostly in their neighborhoods, rather than travel longer distances for shopping and exercise, and clamping down on construction sites with workers in too-close proximity.
+In an interview with The Associated Press, Garcetti said the possibilities include requiring people to stay mostly in their neighborhoods, rather than travel longer distances for shopping and exercise, and clamping down on construction sites with workers in too-close proximity.

 Nothing is imminent but “be ready for more, depending on what the statistics are,” the mayor said.